 This super delicious Apple Pecan Bars recipe is quick and easy to make.
 Just 10 ingredients and 15 minutes of active preparation time.
 Made from scratch.

-These Apple Pecan Bars have a buttery shortbread crust, are filled with cinnamon apples and topped with a crunchy sweet pecan oatmeal topping.
+These bars have a buttery shortbread crust, are filled with cinnamon apples, and topped with a crunchy sweet pecan oatmeal topping.
 Top them with caramel sauce, and you are going to be in heaven.

 The shortbread crust is done with just 4 ingredients.
 Butter, flour, sugar, salt.
 The easiest way is to make it in the food processor.
 But alternatively, you can make it with a pastry cutter or two forks instead.
 Both methods are described in the recipe below.

 The apple filling is amazing.
 It is not overly sweet and tastes like sweet and fresh but soft apples.
 I recommend Honeycrisp because this is my favorite apple but every apple you love works fine.